 There’s no difference whether you are working on a 1000-word essay or a short report; the introduction paragraph should always get proper attention.
 Even the first sentence of your assignment can be an introduction — all you need is to ensure it fulfills the requirements.
 But what are those exactly?

-One of the introduction’s purposes is to make the reader understand what your paper is about.
+One of the purposes of the introduction is to make the reader understand what your paper is about.
 But, it is not enough to restate the topic and start writing down your ideas on the subject matter.
 You must immerse the audience into the context of the problem and provide background information.

-It doesn’t matter if it’s an “Obesity” essay or a “Plans for your vacation” essay — apart from the title itself, there should be a story.
+It doesn’t matter if it’s an “Obesity” essay or a “Plans for your vacation” essay — apart from the title, there should be a story.
 The topic background is the door.
-After entering it, the reader can proceed to the body of the essay with full awareness of what they are going to read.
+After entering it, the reader can proceed to the body of the essay with full awareness of what they will read.

-Since an essay introduction (which is often only a few sentences) takes up to 20% of the whole writing, don’t beat around the bush.
+Since an essay introduction (often only a few sentences) takes up to 20% of the whole writing, don’t beat around the bush.

 While working on it, keep in mind two important aspects: